 Online Gold Buying and EU Suppliers

-Because Malta is part of the European Union, many buyers take advantage of EU-wide gold markets.
+Because Malta is part of the European Union, many buyers use the wider EU market to access better pricing and a larger product range.

 - European bullion dealers